gersimuca/Warehouse-Management/README.md

 ## Additional Notes

-- Ensure the specified port (9943) is not in use by other services on your machine.
+- Ensure the specified ports (9000, 9443) are not in use by other services on your machine.